hitesh099/Flask_User_Authentication-/README.md

-# Flask Sign-Up/Sign-In Application
+# Flask User Authentication

-## Description

-This simple Flask web application demonstrates how to implement user sign-up and sign-in functionality using Flask and SQLite.
-Users can create an account, sign in, and ensure that email addresses are unique.
+This simple Flask web application demonstrates user sign-up and sign-in functionality using Flask and SQLite.
+It ensures each email address is unique and prevents duplicate registrations.

 ## Features

-- User Sign-Up: Allows users to create a new account.
+- **User Sign-Up**: Allows users to create a new account.
-- User Sign-In: Allows users to sign in with their existing account.
+- **User Sign-In**: Users can sign in with their existing account.
-- Email Uniqueness Check: Ensures each email address is unique and prevents duplicate registrations.
+- **Email Uniqueness Check**: Ensures each email address is unique to prevent duplicate registrations.

 ## Getting Started